What Is the Average Kitchen Size? (Updated for 2025)

 Olivia Elsher

 Experts and homeowners alike agree — the kitchen is the most essential space in the house.
+In fact, many call it the heart of the home.
 It’s where household members whip up traditional family recipes, parents and children bond at dinner, and kids do their homework.
 At parties, it’s not unusual for guests to stand around the island or to have multiple hands preparing holiday dishes.
 That’s why many prospective homebuyers question the average kitchen size and how much room they require to meet their needs.

 The size of your kitchen is relative to your home’s overall square footage.
 Traditional homes may have much smaller kitchens than new construction.
 Likewise, a 3,500-square-foot home will have a much roomier space than a house that’s 1,600 square feet.
 As you can imagine, a New York City apartment will have the tiniest kitchen of all.